-"High risk operation" means an oil or gas production, processing or storage facility which: (a) has been in violation of any applicable section of this ordinance for more than 30 consecutive days and resulted in the issuance of a notice of determination of fines pursuant to Section 9510.3.5 of this ordinance during the preceding twelve months; or (b) has had two separate unauthorized releases of oil, produced water and/or other hazardous materials of a quantity not less than fifteen barrels (six hundred thirty gallons) other than within secondary containment for each incident during the preceding twelve months
+"High risk operation" means an oil or gas production, processing or storage facility which: (a) has been in violation of any applicable section of this ordinance for more than 30 consecutive days and resulted in the issuance of a notice of determination of fines pursuant to Section 9510.3.5 of this ordinance during the preceding twelve months; or (b) -has had two-three separate unauthorized releases of oil, produced water and/or other hazardous materials of a quantity not less than fifteen barrels (six hundred thirty gallons) other than within secondary containment for each incident during the preceding twelve months

-"Hydraulic Fracturing" means a well stimulation treatment that, in whole or in part, includes the pressurized injection of hydraulic fracturing fluid into an underground geologic formation in order to fracture, or with the intent to fracture, the formation, thereby causing or enhancing, for the purposes of this ordinance, the production of oil or gas from a well.
+"Hydraulic Fracturing" is defined in the DOGGR Statutes and Regulations and means a well stimulation treatment that, in whole or in part, includes the pressurized injection of hydraulic fracturing fluid into an underground geologic formation in order to fracture, or with the intent to fracture, the formation, thereby causing or enhancing, for the purposes of this ordinance, the production of oil or gas from a well.

-"Idle well" is any well that has not produced oil or natural gas or has not been used for injection for six consecutive months of continuous operation during the last five or more years.
+"Idle well" is defined in the DOGGR Statutes and Regulations and is any well that has not produced oil or natural gas or has not been used for injection for six consecutive months of continuous operation during the last five or more years.
 An idle well does not include an active observation well.

-"Natural gas liquids" (NGLs) means those hydrocarbons in natural gas that are separated from the gas as liquids through the process of absorption, condensation, adsorption, or other methods in gas processing or cycling plants.
+"Natural gas liquids" (NGLs) means include propane, butane, pentane, hexane and heptane, but not methane and ethane, since these hydrocarbons need refrigeration to be liquefied. those hydrocarbons in natural gas that are separated from the gas as liquids through the process of absorption, condensation, adsorption, or other methods in gas processing or cycling plants.
 Natural gas liquids include natural gas plant liquids (primarily ethane, propane, butane, and isobutane) and lease condensate (primarily pentanes produced from natural gas at lease separators and field facilities).